 The Richmond Fire Department is not immune to the challenges facing volunteer departments across the country. (funding, membership, attendance, increasing regulations, etc.) But they continue to perform well and hope to improve their service to the community in the coming years in cooperation with other town entities.
 Richmond values its dedicated volunteer team.

 Richmond Rescue, situated on Railroad Street, is a private emergency medical and rescue organization that provides services under contract to Richmond and other regional municipalities.
 Funding for the organization is generated through subscriptions, donations, service fees, and municipal contracts.
 Dispatch operations are managed by the Shelburne service, which also handles fire dispatching, while certain 911 calls are routed through the state police.
-The service is considering to expand their facility to handle the increased demand for their services.
+The service is considering expanding their facility to handle the increased demand for their services.

 Roads and Highway

 The Highway Department building is currently adequate for their needs.
 The highway department vehicles include a roadside mower, four dump trucks, an excavator, a grader, a front-end loader, two trailers, a small tractor, a snow blower and 3 pickup trucks.
 Highway vehicles are replaced relatively often compared to other town vehicles and are maintained regularly due to their high level of wear and tear.
-The Highway Department also maintains other town vehicles including Water Resources vehicles and police cruisers. ( See additional information about the Highway Department in the Transportation Section)
+The Highway Department also maintains other town vehicles including Water Resources vehicles and police cruisers.
+See additional information about the Highway Department in the Transportation Section

 Recreational Facilities

 The town has a Community Forest managed by a committee for recreation and conservation.
 Volunteers Green is the main area for markets, sports, and public events.
-There is also the Browns Court ballfield area which has recently had pickleball courts installed.
+There is also the Browns Court ballfield area, located on Brown’s Trace Road near the schools. .
 Maintaining infrastructure to support growing recreational use of Richmond’s natural resources is increasingly difficult in the face of climate change.

-Volunteers Green, located in the heart of town, is the main area for the farmers’ market, sports, public events and relaxed socializing.
+Volunteers Green, located in the heart of town, is a convenient, centralized open space for public recreation , and relaxed socializing.
 Its playground is the meeting place for all Richmond toddler parents.
 The location of this park, in the floodway of the Winooski River, has been the subject of much discussion since the damage and expense caused by the flooding events of 2023 and 2024.
 There is also the Browns Court ballfield area which has a softball field and in 2025 recently had 4 pickleball courts installed.
-Overockers Park provides access to the Winooski, and a small green space known as Round Church Park allows contemplation of the historic structure and a gathering place for runners and cyclists.
+Overockers Park, on Cochran Road, provides access to the Winooski, and a small green space known as Round Church Park allows contemplation of the historic structure and a gathering place for runners and cyclists.

 The town owns two Community Forests – the 30 acre Stage Rd Forest, and the 428 acre Andrews Community Forest.
 These are managed for both recreation and conservation.
 More information on these town forests can be found in the Natural Resources Section.